Radiology Technologist Schools and Careers in Nevada

 College of Southern Nevada

 The College of Southern Nevada (CSN) offers an Associate of Applied Science (AAS) degree in Radiation Therapy Technology.
 Through coursework and clinical externships, students learn how to administer radiation therapy, maintain treatment records, evaluate radiation delivery, and ensure quality patient care.
 Upon graduation from the 21-month program, students are qualified to sit for the American Registry of Radiologic Technologists (ARRT) certification examination.
-Over the course of five semesters, students take classes such as Radiographic Process; Radiation Physics; Caring for the Patient at the End of Life; Ethics/Law/Professionalism; Radiographic Analysis; Radiation Oncology; and Radiobiology.
-Students in the program gain hands-on experience with the Virtual Environment in Radiation Therapy (VERT) treatment simulation system.
-The radiation therapy program at CSN is a limited entry program; prospective students must complete a series of prerequisite courses and the Test of Essential Academic Skills (TEAS) exam to be eligible for admission.
+Over the course of five semesters, students take classes such as Radiographic Process; Radiation Physics; Caring for the Patient at the End of Life; Radiation Oncology; and Radiobiology.
+The radiation therapy program at CSN is a limited-entry program; prospective students must complete a series of prerequisite courses and the Test of Essential Academic Skills (TEAS) exam to be eligible for admission.
 Selection is based on a point system that considers factors such as an applicant’s previous educational experience, GPA, exam scores, and previous experience in the medical field.

 Great Basin College

-Students of the Associate of Applied Sciences (AAS) degree at Great Basin College (GBC) will participate in classroom, lab, and clinical education as they prepare to meet the requirements to sit for the ARRT certification exam.
-The program is offered at the Elko campus, where students will attend live didactic courses during the first year of the program, and the Pahrump campus, which offers the first year’s didactic elements through interactive video.
-During the first two semesters of the five-semester program, students will attend classes two days a week and participate in lab courses at their respective campuses.
+Students accepted to the Associate of Science (AS) in Radiologic Sciences degree at Great Basin College (GBC) will participate in classroom, lab, and clinical education as they prepare to sit for the ARRT certification exam.
+During the first two semesters of the five-semester program, students will attend classes two days a week and participate in lab courses at either the Elko or Pahrump campus.
 Didactic courses include Radiology; Electrical and Radiation Physics; and Medical Imaging Pathology.
 The final three semesters of the program provide clinical rotations with at least two different clinical affiliates and online coursework during the fourth and fifth semesters.
-Applications to the selective program are due by April 1.
+Rotations may be 60 miles or more from campus locations.
+Applications are due by April 1.
 Applicants must complete prerequisite coursework in science, math, and nursing.
 Selection for the program is based on factors such as prerequisites, general education courses taken, and prior medical experience.

 Truckee Meadows Community College

 The Associate of Applied Science (AAS) in Radiologic Technology at Truckee Meadows Community College (TMCC) seeks to help students develop a solid foundation in the theory and practice of radiologic technology in conjunction with basic science and general education.
-Students in the program complete a 21-month curriculum, which includes 74.5 credit hours of classroom study and 1,680 hours in clinical rotations at facilities in Reno, Sparks, and Carson City.
-Courses in the curriculum include Medical Ethics; Radiology Physics & Circuitry; Radiographic Photography and Techniques; Imaging Equipment; Radiation Safety and Protection; and Radiography Quality Management.
-Graduates of the Radiologic Technology program at TMCC will have all of the necessary educational requirements to sit for the ARRT certification exam.
-Before applying to the program, applicants must complete 17.5 credits of prerequisite courses with a grade of “C” or better.
+Students in the program complete a 21-month curriculum, which includes 74.5 credit hours of classroom study and 1,680 hours of clinical rotations at facilities in Reno, Sparks, and Carson City.
+Courses in the curriculum include Medical Ethics; Radiology Physics & Circuitry; Radiation Safety and Protection; and Radiography Quality Management.
+Graduates will have met the education requirements to sit for the ARRT certification exam.
+Before applying to the program, applicants must complete 19 credits of prerequisite courses with a grade of “C” or better.
 Applicants must show proof of either certified nursing assistant (CNA) training or an approved alternative.
 TMCC also offers certificates in advanced modalities such as Magnetic Resonance Imaging (MRI) and Computed Tomography (CT).

 University of Nevada, Las Vegas

 The Bachelor of Science (BS) in Comprehensive Medical Imaging (CMI) at the University of Nevada, Las Vegas (UNLV) offers a radiography track that will meet the educational requirements for the ARRT certification exam and help prepare students for careers as radiologic technologists.
-The 120-credit hour degree program combines on-campus classes and lab study with clinical rotations at clinical affiliates such as Desert Springs Hospital, North Vista Hospital, and Summerlin Hospital Medical Center.
+The 120-credit hour degree program combines on-campus classes and lab study with clinical rotations at clinical affiliates across the Las Vegas area.
 Students spend the first two years of the CMI program completing prerequisite and general education courses before applying to the Radiography track.
 Admission to the latter phase of the program requires a minimum GPA of 2.5, which must be maintained throughout the remainder of the program.
-Radiography coursework covers such as Radiographic Quality Assurance and Techniques; Physics of X-Ray Production; and Principles of Digital Imaging.
+Radiography coursework includes Radiographic Quality Assurance and Techniques; Physics of X-Ray Production; and Principles of Digital Imaging.
 The BS in CMI also offers tracks in CT/MRI and Ultrasound.
 Students interested in the CT/MRI track must have a previous certificate in Radiography.

 How to Become a Radiology Technologist in Nevada